-Whether it be lazy Sundays reading, having a BBQ with friends around or making daisy chains laying on the grass, we spend a lot of time in the garden all year round but in summer there is a hazy specialness to it.
+Whether you potter around with your plants, have a BBQ with your friends or make daisy chains with your kids.
+Most of us spend a lot of time in our gardens all year round but summer has it’s own hazy specialness to it.

-The kids love spending time hanging out, the rest of the year.
-We’re all busy with our allotment, days out, woodland walks etc but in the summer, there’s time to hang out and just let life happen.
+The rest of the year.
+We’re all busy with our jobs, school, our allotment, days out, woodland walks etc but in the summer, there’s time to hang out and just let life happen.

 So, get out and spend some time together and see where your imagination takes you.